omeka/omeka-s-enduser/docs/modules/collecting.md

 - Input type: length and kind of input box.
 Choose from:
      - Text box (one line)
      - Text box (multiple line)
-     - Select menu (dropdown)
-	     - If you choose "Select menu," you will need to enter the options for the menu in the *Select Menu Options* field that will appear, with one option per line.
+     - Select menu (dropdown): enter the options for the menu in the *Select Menu Options* field that will appear, with one option per line.
  - Check the Required? box if the prompt is required.

 **User Public** collect additional information from the user which can be made public